-A: Locals and expats live and work side by side here therefore I wouldn’t say there are many problems.
-There are churches here for all kinds of different religions too, tolerance is a big part of the understanding the UAE has been built on and this remains true as long as expats remain respectful to the culture of the country.
+A: Locals and expats live and work side by side here, and therefore I wouldn’t say there are many problems.
+There are churches here for all kinds of different religions too, tolerance is a big part of the understanding the UAE has been built on and this remains true as long as expats remain respectful of the culture of the country.

 Q: Was it easy meeting people and making friends in Abu Dhabi?
 How did you go about meeting new people?